ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

   - 2.3.6 The queue of reported exceptions is cleared. (*)
   - 2.3.7 Devices/<alias>/status is set to 0 and Devices/<alias>/message is set to an empty string.
   - 2.3.8 DeviceModule allows ExceptionHandlingDecorators to execute reads and writes again (cf. 2.3.14)
-  - 2.3.9 All frozen read operations (cf. 1.4.4) are notified via DeviceModule::errorIsReportedCondVar.
+  - 2.3.9 All frozen read operations (cf. 1.4.4) are notified via DeviceModule::errorIsResolvedCondVar.
   - 2.3.10 Release lock for recoveryAccessors.
   - 2.3.11 The DeviceModuleThread waits for the next reported exception.
   - 2.3.12 An exception is received.